-Of all the countdowns I have shared so far, this one took the longest to make, but I truly loved the end result and I think my son will be most excited about this one.
-(It is actually the only one he doesn’t know about!)
+Of all the Christmas countdowns I have ever done, this one took the longest to make, but I truly loved the end result and my son was thrilled with it.
+(He was 8 years old at the time.)

 - A glue stick

 - A list of family activities (the activities I used are listed below)

 1. I scanned the puzzle and opened the image in Photoshop.

 2. I added text to fit perfectly over each piece.
 There are 28 activities for 28 puzzle pieces.